Priya-wd/Heroku-Help/README.md

 var PORT = process.env.PORT || 3000
 ```

-## Build your app and run it locally
+## Build Your App and Run it Locally
 > Before deploying app to Heroku, you can check it locally
 ```
 $ npm install